|Nutritional Guidelines (per serving)|

 Pumpkin bread is a wonderful quick bread recipe for making during the autumn months.
-I add half a cup of buttermilk to the pumpkin loaf batter, for flavor and because the acid in the buttermilk helps the baking soda produce a bit more rise.
+This recipe adds half a cup of buttermilk to the pumpkin loaf batter, for flavor and because the acid in the buttermilk helps the baking soda produce a bit more rise.

 Speaking of baking soda, if it's been more than six months since you bought the baking powder and baking soda in your pantry, toss them out and buy new ones.
 They're both inexpensive, but they go stale pretty quickly and the fresh stuff will give your bread much better rise.